ethanr-2000/deep-fry-bot/README.md

+Warning!
+This project no longer works due to the fbchat dependency no longer working.

 # Deep Fry Bot
 A Facebook Messenger bot that deep fries the last image sent to a chat on command.